 - Swollen, tender gums

 If a tooth infection is the cause of your jaw pain, it’s important to seek treatment as soon as possible.
 Most patients will require a root canal or even an extraction to remove the infection and prevent further problems.

 If you’re suffering from jaw pain and your doctor prescribes you medicine to treat a sinus infection and your jaw pain still doesn’t go away, it might be a different underlying cause.

 Unfortunately, the way that many people find out they have TMJ is that they find out the treatment their doctor recommended just isn’t working.
 Or maybe you’ve been trying home care, hoping that the problem would go away, only it hasn’t.

-It’s time to stop wondering about your condition and learn for sure whether TMJ is responsible for your symptoms.
+It’s time to stop wondering about your condition and learn for sure whether a toothache or TMJ is responsible for your symptoms.
 To schedule an appointment with a TMJ dentist in Savannah, please call (912) 234-8282 today at The Durham Office, providing Beyond Exceptional Dentistry.